AirtestProject/Poco/README.rst

 swipe
 '''''

-Take the anchor of UI element as origin and swipe a certain distance towards a direction
+The anchorPoint of UI element is put as origin and swipe the certain distance towards the given direction.

+Following example shows how to use the ``swipe`` function

 .. code-block:: python